 Shore power refers to plugging into a power source from land (like a campsite, or your house).
 While connected to shore power, the electrical system will supply power to the habitat in lieu of batteries while still maintaining and charging your batteries.
 Mantis, Cricket, and TigerMoth include a 30AMP to 15AMP pigtail to make connecting to power in your home easier.

 All TAXA habitats come pre-wired for solar.
-Utilizing an SAE solar input – a standard input universal to most brands on the market – will help extend the life of your batteries while off grid.
+Utilizing an SAE solar input – a standard input universal to most brands on the market – will help extend the life of your batteries while off-grid.

-To regulate the power from the solar panels to the battery, we suggest a charge controller.
-Most of the solar brands on the market sell bundles that includes a charge controller mounted to the panel.
+To regulate the power from the solar panels to the battery, we suggest a charge controller*.
+Most of the solar brands on the market sell bundles that include a charge controller mounted to the panel*.
 If you use GoalZero you will also need this adapter to plug into the SAE port.
 They utilize an 8mm proprietary cord with all their products.

-Mounting the solar panels to your habitat permanently is possible, however it limits the locations of where you can set up camp while still maximizing the capabilities of your solar setup.
-Foldable/portable solar panels are easier to manage and more versatile than attaching panels to the habitat permanently, because they allow you to set up the solar panel facing the sun at any point during the day without moving your habitat.
+Mounting the solar panels to your habitat permanently is possible, however, it limits the locations where you can set up camp while still maximizing the capabilities of your solar setup.
+Foldable/portable solar panels are easier to manage and more versatile than attaching panels to the habitat permanently because they allow you to set up the solar panel facing the sun at any point during the day without moving your habitat.
 A longer extension cord allows for flexibility with placement to catch that sunlight!